A young woman closely inspects a 3D-printed model of a product prototype she is working on.

-Prototypes are used to determine whether a design will work and to make any necessary adjustments before spending your valuable budget on mass production. — Getty Images/chabybucko
+Prototypes determine whether a design will work and whether you need to make any necessary adjustments before spending your valuable budget on mass production. — Getty Images/ Sunwoo Jung

 Prototypes can take many forms.
-Some prototypes are simple wireframes for a website design; other versions are made from common household items to demonstrate the idea; still, others are high-fidelity versions of a final product that could quickly be finalized and brought to market.
-The type of prototype you create depends on your budget, goals and expertise.
+Some prototypes are simple wireframes for a website design; others are made from common household items to demonstrate the idea; others are high-fidelity versions of a final product that could quickly be finalized and brought to market.
+The type of prototype you create depends on your budget, goals, and expertise.
 This guide will outline the various options for creating a prototype for your product or service.

 Considerations before getting started

 • How much do you want to spend?
 Outsourcing your prototype to a professional firm can cost anywhere between a few hundred dollars to $100,000.
-If you choose to create your own prototype, you can use 3D printing, modeling clay or something called Shapelock, a plastic prototyping material that retails for around $15.
+If you create your own prototype, you can use 3D printing, modeling clay, or something called InstaMorph, a plastic prototyping material that retails for around $15.

 • Where are you in the design process?
 It's not worth creating a close-to-perfect prototype if you think there will be many adjustments to the design.
 Wait until after you've collected feedback from various sources to develop an advanced prototype.